 You’ve caught us in the middle of an incredible time.
-Just last year we were named the #1 Place to Live in the US by MONEY.
 We’re thinking the secret is out…this is a great place to visit and a wonderful place to live!
 From unique eateries and shops to gorgeous natural resources, Columbia County has many things we hope you’ll take the time to discover.

 Here are a few suggestions of our favorite activities and things to do during Masters Week in Augusta.

 - Try your hand at a different kind of golf at the International Disc Golf Center (IDGC).

 The IDGC, managed by the Professional Disc Golf Association, is located at Wildwood Park in Appling, GA.
 The center features a Pro Shop, the Ed Headrick Memorial Museum, a training center, practice putting greens, and three championship-caliber courses.

 Something about watching the world’s best golfers makes you want to hit the links!
 Our beautiful courses will make you feel like you’re Bubba Watson in a sudden-death playoff on #10 with a 40-yard hooking wedge through the magnolia and cherry trees.
 Well, not quite that exhilarating but almost!

 - Bartram Trail Golf Club is a beautiful public course offering MiniVerde fine-bladed Ultra Dwarf Bermuda grass and features five par 5’s and five par 3’s.